adithyarao3103/Schwinger-Model/readme.md

 We can see that there is a phase transition around $m_c \approx -0.7$ (Byrnes, T., Sriganesh, P., Bursill, R. & Hamer, C. Density matrix renormalization  group approach to the massive Schwinger model.
 Nucl.
 Phys.
 B 109, 202–206  (2002). )

+We also see that for negative bare mass, it is energetically favourable to have particle excitations, which leads to non vanishing ground state particle density.